Current Postgraduate Fellowships

 Fellowships Available Exclusively to Columbia Law School Graduates Include:

-- Herbert and Nell Singer Social Justice Fellowship (2017)
+- Herbert and Nell Singer Social Justice Fellowship (2018)

-- Kirkland & Ellis New York City Public Service Fellowship (2017)
+- Kirkland & Ellis New York City Public Service Fellowship (2018)

-- David W. Leebron Human Rights Fellowship (2017)
+- David W. Leebron Human Rights Fellowship (2018)

 This fellowship honors the Law School’s former Dean (1996-2004) and his commitment to providing meaningful experiences in human rights law.
-This annual fellowship will enable a Columbia Law School J.D. or LL.M. graduate to spend one year working in human rights either in the United States or abroad, in pursuit of a career in human rights law, whether in academic life; in governmental, intergovernmental or nongovernmental organizations or agencies; or as legal practitioners specializing in human rights work.
-Click here for the 2017 Fellowship notice and application.
+This annual fellowship will enable a Columbia Law School J.D. or LL.M. graduate to spend one year working in human rights either in the United States or abroad, in pursuit of a career in human rights law, whether in academic life; in governmental, intergovernmental, or nongovernmental organizations or agencies; or as legal practitioners specializing in human rights work.
+The Fellow must begin work within five months of graduation or of completion of a clerkship.
+Applications are due by 3:00 pm on February 12, 2018.
+(Note: Though originally listed in the notice as Feb.
+5, the application deadline has since been extended.)
+Click here for the notice and application.

-- Mark Haas Public Interest Fellowship (2017)
+- Mark Haas Public Interest Fellowship (2018)

-- Millstein Public Service Fellowship (2017)
+- Millstein Public Service Fellowship (2018)

-This fellowship honors Jim Millstein ’82, who served as the Chief Restructuring Officer in the United States Department of Treasury during the financial crisis of 2008 and his father, Ira Millstein ’49, who founded the Systemic Risk Council, a private sector initiative to ensure that legislators and regulators remained vigilant in addressing the underlying causes of the crisis.
-This annual fellowship will provide a stipend to a recent Columbia Law School graduate who demonstrates substantial commitment, ability and preparation for making a difference to do substantive legal work on issues related to financial regulation in the United States Congress or in an Executive Branch agency.
-Applications for the Millstein Fellowship are due by 3:00pm on Monday, November 14th, 2016.
+This fellowship honors Jim Millstein ’82, who served as the Chief Restructuring Officer in the United States Department of Treasury during the financial crisis of 2008, and his father, Ira Millstein ’49, who founded the Systemic Risk Council, a private sector initiative to ensure that legislators and regulators remained vigilant in addressing the underlying causes of the crisis.
+This annual fellowship will provide a stipend to a recent Columbia Law School graduate who demonstrates substantial commitment, ability and preparation for making a difference to do substantive legal work on issues related to financial regulation within the United States Congress or in an Executive Branch agency.
+The Fellow must begin work within five months of graduation or of completion of a clerkship.
+Applications are due by 3:00 pm on November 13, 2017.
+An information session will be held on October 26, 2017.
 Click here for the notice and application.

-- Sandler/Human Rights Watch Fellowship (2017)
+- Sandler/Human Rights Watch Fellowship (2018)

-- Postgraduate Social Justice and Government Fellowship
+- Public Interest and Government Fellowship (2018)

 - Norton Rose Fulbright Fellowship at the Door Legal Services Center (2018)